Trending now: black exteriors

 23.8.2017 BY Sanna Huovinen

 The classic combination of black exterior and white trims gives a comforting, traditional feel to these holiday homes hidden in a rugged archipelago.
-The main building and the other, smaller buildings were all treated with a dark finish and they sit beautifully in the landscape at a comfortable distance from one another.
+The main building and the other, smaller buildings were all treated with a dark grey finish borrowed from the surrounding bedrock and pines (Tikkurila’s Vinha opaque wood finish in shade 1900) and they sit beautifully in the landscape at a comfortable distance from one another.
 The interiors, by contrast, are finished with a light colour scheme and large windows.
 These cabins, designed by architect Kari Leppänen, were the inspiration for Honka’s distinctive Saari collection.

 The Honka Ink house, painted black and built using non-settling Honka Fusion logs, is a perfect example of a modern, compact, Scandinavian-style log house.
 The shape of the house drew inspiration from Danish architecture with steep pitched roofs.
 The high building makes use of Honka’s zero corner log joint technique, which gives the house a modern finishing touch.
 The ink black exterior is complemented by the beautiful, minimalistic interior design by Jonna Kivilahti, created with natural wood, micro concrete and painted surfaces.
 The exterior was treated twice with Tikkurila’s Valtti Color wood stain, tone Piki.